oliviercreurer/compass/README.md

 #### Clock

-Head to the `params` menu to switch between two clocking options:
+Head to the `PARAMS` menu to switch between two clocking options:

-- `Internal` -- a handful of commands are available to modify this clock's speed and direction
+- `INTERNAL` -- a handful of commands are available to modify this clock's speed and direction
-- `Crow (input 1)` -- note that the commands intended for the internal clock are disabled when this mode is selected
+- `CROW (INPUT 1)` -- note that the commands intended for the internal clock are disabled when this mode is selected

 > __Note!__ Switching to either clock option will clear your existing commands!
 It is recommended you select your desired clock option _before_ you start modifying the command sequence.

-Compass' base clock speed is __1s__, but it can be increased in `params` up to __4s__ to _really slow things down_.
+Compass' base clock speed is __1s__, but it can be increased in `PARAMS` up to __4s__ to _really slow things down_.

 -----